family-adaptive-resilience/preparedness-monorepo/README.md

 - what skill or supplies do they bring to the table?
 - how many in their group and what is their relationship to each other?
 - how committed are they?

+### Clothing
+- seasonal (warm when it is cold, cold when it is hot)
+- rain gear
+- sunscreen
+- bugspray